astrapi69/rubber-ducky-scripts-for-ubuntu/README.md

-# rubber-ducky-scripts-for-ubuntu
+# Overview

-rubber ducky scripts created for os ubuntu
+This project serves as a container that provides the initial rubber ducky scripts that i created for the operating system ubuntu.